gumption/lifelines/docs/Intro to lifelines.rst

 .. image:: Introtolifelines_files/Introtolifelines_34_1.png

-The cumulative hazard has less immediate understanding than the survival curve, but the hazard curve is the basis of more advanced techniques in survival anaylsis.
+The cumulative hazard curve may be less intuitive than the survival curve, but the hazard curve is the basis of more advanced techniques in survival anaylsis.
 Recall that we are estimating *cumulative hazard curve*, :math:`\Lambda(t)`.
 (Why?
 The sum of estimates is much more